giovabattelli/reptilog/README.md

 4. Run `npm run dev` from the `reptilog-frontend` directory.
 Then open a new terminal window and run `npm run build` followed by `npm start` from the `reptilog-backend` directory.
 The frontend will run on localhost with port 3001, and the backend will run on localhost with port 3000.

 5. Create a pull request to a production branch (main/master) of the repository with the GitHub bot installed.
 Make sure the frontend and backend are running.
+Merge that opened PR.
 If everything is set up correctly and you refresh the page of your frontend (localhost:3001), your latest changelog will display at the top of the first page of changelogs.

 ## Design Choices
 #### Developer-facing design choices